mcellteam/mcell/libmcell/documentation/generated/classes.rst

 ***********
 * | **name**: str = None
   | Name of the species in the BNGL format.
-  | One must either specify 'name' or 'elementary_molecule_instances'
+  | One must either specify 'name' or 'elementary_molecules'
   | (inherited from Complex).
 This argument 'name' is parsed during model
   | initialization.